Indonesian Villagers Slaughter Nearly 300 Crocodiles In Revenge Attack

-A mob in Indonesia wielded clubs, shovels, knives and hammers to butcher nearly 300 crocodiles at a wildlife breeding sanctuary.
+A mob in Indonesia wielded clubs, shovels, knives, and hammers to butcher nearly 300 crocodiles at a wildlife breeding sanctuary.

-The attack, which left a giant mound of 292 dead reptiles, from babies to adults, came as a revenge after a crocodile killed a 48-year-old man in Sorong in West Papua province, USA Today reported.
+The attack, which left a giant mound of 292 dead reptiles, from babies to adults, came as revenge after a crocodile killed a 48-year-old man in Sorong in West Papua province, USA Today reported.

 Photographs by Antara news agency depict villagers flanking the heap, looking at the bloodied mass of bodies and snapping pictures.